-Adopting a delicate balance between commercial fishing, community interest and the environment, is one that members of the Professional Fishermen’s Association Inc. take very seriously.
+Adopting a delicate balance between commercial fishing, community interest and the environment, is one that members of the Professional Fisher’s Association Inc. take very seriously.
 Sustainability is the first and foremost issue on the minds of commercial fishers as their livelihoods are reliant on healthy fish stocks and healthy environments into the future.

 Off-stream impacts can and do have a dramatic impact on habitat and fish populations.
 Without fish stocks there are no fisheries to manage.
 Industry driven initiatives like seasonal and permanent closures, improvements in nets, mandatory bycatch reduction devices are just some of the changes introduced and supported by industry.

 Commercial fishing has been a part of the NSW society since white settlement and continues today to play an important part of the social and economic fabric of communities along the coastline.
 Professional fishers play an integral role by supplying sustainable wild harvest local seafood to the community.

 The NSW commercial fisheries are carefully managed under strict Ecologically Sustainable Development (ESD) legislated requirements.
 Comprehensive Fishery Management Strategies, which include a description of the fishery and its management arrangements, have been prepared and approved by the Minister for Primary Industries.
 Before each Strategy was finalized, a draft strategy was subject to a comprehensive environmental impact assessment process under the NSW Environmental Planning and Assessment Act 1979.

 The resource is shared amongst over 1,000 commercial fishers who catch fish for the whole community to enjoy.
 The industry has recognised the challenges in making fisheries sustainable and has led many of the changes introduced to improve environmental performance.